Indio Rico: History

+Rail service to the town ended in 1993.
+In 2017, the Argentinean government declared Indio Rico a tourist town.

 Economy

 Its main activity is agriculture and livestock.
 Near the town is the "Indio Rico" pressure plant on two major gas pipelines belonging to TGS and the "Indio Rico" Pumping Station on a major oil pipeline of REPSOL-YPF.

 Population

 INDEC had 1165 inhabitants at 2001, which represents an increase of 15.6% compared to the 1008 from the previous census in 1991.

 Education

 The town has preschool, primary and secondary school levels.

 Sports and social

-The Indio Rico Athletic and Social Club and the Eleven Hearts Club provide the sports and social needs.
+The Indio Rico Athletic and Social Club and the Once Corazones (Eleven Hearts) Club serve a social activity centers.

 They stand out for their provision of traditional events, such as "Bucking and Riders" organized by Eleven Hearts or "Traditional Carnival," with parades of floats, barbecues and art shows held yearly in Rincon Criollo.

 Eleven Hearts Club has football as its principal sport, participating in the Tresarroyo Regional League in the first Division 1994 to date, Bochas, a form of bowls, is also practiced in their own alleys.

 The Indio Rico Athletic and Social Club, has a unique sport, the Paddle.